8ta4/accent/README.md

     deepgram: your_deepgram_api_key
     ```

-1. Save the `config.yaml` file.

 1. Copy an OpenAI API key from [the OpenAI website](https://platform.openai.com/api-keys).

-1. Open the `config.yaml` file located in the `accent` directory again.

 1. Add the following field to the `config.yaml` file, replacing `your_openai_api_key` with your actual OpenAI API key: